Murky15/codebase-mirror/code/llvm_example/README.md

 > If you can split-screen `handwritten_fibonacci.ll` and `fibonacci.cpp`, it will help you gain a better conceptual understanding of
 > what the IR is doing because it is just a transcribed version of `fibonacci.cpp` This is handwritten IR that I wrote to replicate `fibonacci.cpp` in LLVM IR.
-> Pro tip: You can use `clang -emit-llvm fibonacci.cpp` to see what the compiler would've done
+> Pro tip: You can use `clang -emit-llvm fibonacci.cpp` to see how the compiler would've generated IR for the `fib` function.

-Essentially, reading IR is very similar to platform-independent assembly.
+Reading IR is very similar to platform-independent assembly.
 The file is commented to explain basic syntactical and semantic behavior, but for a comprehensive list of all instructions and their options you should look [here](https://llvm.org/docs/LangRef.html)